hudikm/PatchCreator/readme.md

 ```

-Run the command `tutGen.py index.md` again that now will generate code snippets.
+Run the command `tutGen.py index.md` again.
+Now it will generate a code snippets in specific placeholders.

 ## Install